makinacorpus/django_pyoidc/docs/how-to.rst

 Customize how token data is mapped to User attributes
 =====================================================

-When a user succesfully logs-in, we provide an implementation that maps the received OIDC token to ``User`` model instances.
+When a user successfully logs-in, we provide an implementation that maps the received OIDC token to ``User`` model instances.
 The default implementation extracts the email and the username from the token and uses it to create a User instance.

-However you can implement more complex behaviour by specifying a :ref:`hook_get_user` in your setting configuration.
+However you can implement more complex behavior by specifying a :ref:`hook_get_user` in your setting configuration.
 In this guide we will look at the ``groups`` attribute in a userinfo token and set the :attr:`is_staff <django.contrib.auth.models.User.is_staff>` attribute depending on the value.

-First, if you don't already have a Python module holding OIDC related code in your projet, create a file named ``oidc.py`` next to your settings.
+First, if you don't already have a Python module holding OIDC related code in your project, create a file named ``oidc.py`` next to your settings.

-Add in a function that takes one arguments : a list of tokens received during the authentication process.
-There are multiple tokens because OIDC defines multiple tokens, and some providers put the information in one token an some in an other one :
+Add in a function that takes one argument: a list of tokens received during the authentication process.
+There are multiple tokens because OIDC defines multiple tokens, and some providers put the information in one token and some in another one :
 * the userinfo token
 * the access token